 The FishButton will now be upgraded to Hypno fish!

-Open ReadifyButtonDictioinary.xaml (because the fishbutton is defined in there)
+Open ReadifyButtonDictionary.xaml (because the fishbutton is defined in there)

-Uncomment the animation block defined in <ControlTemplate.Triggers> The Fill colour of the ellipse is changed but is taken through a number of transitions.
+Uncomment the animation block defined in <ControlTemplate.Triggers>.
+The Fill colour of the ellipse is changed but is taken through a number of transitions.

 Animating an entire window from code